tnahs/readstor/book/src/00-intro/02-01-global.md

 > <i class="fa fa-info-circle"></i> This can be useful when running ReadStor
 > on databases backed-up with the [`backup`][backup] command.
 Note that the
 > [`backup`][backup] command produces an output structure identical to this.
-> So backing up and extracting data would reqire little effort.
+> So backing up and extracting data would require little effort.

 ## `--plists-directory <PATH>`

 Set the directory containing iOS's Apple Books plists

+> <i class="fa fa-exclamation-circle"></i> Experimental!
+Extracting data from
+> Apple Books for iOS hasn't been tested as thoroughly as its macOS counterpart.
+> Please submit an [issue][github-issues] if you run into any.

-The plists directory should contain the plist files from iOS's Apple Books.
-These files are: `Books.plist` and `com.apple.ibooks-sync.plist`.
-The directory should follow the following structure:
+The plists directory should contain the `Books.plist` and `com.apple.ibooks-sync.plist`.
+The directory should follow the following
+structure:

 ```plaintext
 [plists-directory]